telerik/kendo-ui-core/docs/web/grid/appearance.md

 Due to height-related browser limitations, which cannot be avoided, virtual scrolling works with up to a couple of million records.
 The exact number of records depends on the browser.
 Note that if you use a row count that is larger than, can produce unexpected widget behavior, or Javascript errors.
 Adjusting the scroll position programmatically, so that a certain row becomes visible is not supported.

 When using mobile touch devices, which do not have a visible scrollbar that can be grabbed and dragged, virtual scrolling combined with a large number of data items, e.g. thousands, can impose a challenge to easily acccess all table rows, as this will require a great deal of touch scrolling.
 On the other hand, using virtual scrolling with a very small number of items, e.g. less than two hundred, does not make much sense either.
+Virtual scrolling on touch devices relies on drag and drop events, which are slower than native scrolling, so inferior scrolling performance may be noticable.

 In the cases listed above, when using virtual scrolling is not supported or recommended, revert to standard paging or non-virtual scrolling without paging, depending on the number of data items.